rabbitmq/rabbitmq-website/docs/passwords.md

 # ...
 ```

-Starting with versions `3.6.15` and `3.7.3`, authentication attempts that use a blank password
+Authentication attempts that use a blank password
 will be unconditionally rejected by the [internal authentication backend](./access-control) with a distinctive error
 message in the [server log](./logging).
 Connections that authenticate using x509 certificates or use an external service
 for authentication (e.g. [LDAP](./ldap)) can use blank passwords.